QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

 - The instructions *may* work on other versions than Windows 7 x64 but haven’t been tested.

 - Qubes Windows Tools (QWT) only supports Windows 7 x64.
-Note that there are `known issues <https://github.com/QubesOS/qubes-issues/issues/3585>`__ with QWT on Qubes 4.x
+Note that there are :issue:`known issues <3585>` with QWT on Qubes 4.x

 - For Windows 10 under Qubes 4.0, a way to install QWT 4.0.1.3, which has worked in several instances, is described in :doc:`Qubes Windows Tools </user/templates/windows/qubes-windows-tools-4-0>`.